Why is there no goal-line technology or VAR for World Cup qualifiers? | Goal.com

 Yes, VAR will be used at the 2022 World Cup in Qatar.

-It will be the first time that VAR will be used at a World Cup tournament.
+It will be the second time that VAR will be used at a World Cup tournament, after the 2018 edition in Russia.

+There were a number of controversies during the 2018 World Cup, such as Saudi Arabia being given a second penalty against Egypt and Sweden's Marcus Berg denied a spot-kick against Germany.